 register_worker_plugin(self, plugin=None, name=None)¶

 Registers a lifecycle worker plugin for all current and future workers.

-This registers a new object to handle setup and teardown for workers in this cluster.
+This registers a new object to handle setup, task state transitions and teardown for workers in this cluster.
 The plugin will instantiate itself on all currently connected workers.
 It will also be run on any worker that connects in the future.

 If the plugin has a